-Mixer Rules
+Mixer and Fun Night Rules

 - 1. An admission may be charged. - 2.
-Only Nevada students may attend mixers. - 3.
-Once the student is at the mixer, s/he is here.
-If the student leaves without permission from parents, teachers, or principal, s/he is out for the evening, and parents will be contacted. - 4.
-Teachers and parents chaperone the mixers.
+Only Nevada students may attend these events. - 3.
+Once the student is at the event, s/he is here.
+If the student leaves without permission from parents, teachers, or principal, s/he is out for the evening, and parents will be contacted.
+Students need to arrive within the first 20 minutes of the event or they will not be allowed to attend. - 4.
+Teachers and parents chaperone the events.